UniMath/agda-unimath/src/category-theory/natural-isomorphisms-precategories.lagda.md

 ### When the type of natural transformations is a proposition, The type of natural isomorphisms is a proposition

-The type of isomorphisms between objects `F G : A` is a subtype of `hom F G`, so when this type is a proposition, then the type of isomorphisms from `F` to `G` form a proposition.
+The type of natural isomorphisms between functors `F` and `G` is a subtype of `natural-transformation F G`, so when this type is a proposition, then the type of natural isomorphisms from `F` to `G` form a proposition.

 ```agda
 module _